brompheniramine maleate; dextromethorphan hydrobromide; pseudoephedrine hydrochloride

 DIMETANE-DX (brompheniramine maleate; dextromethorphan hydrobromide; pseudoephedrine hydrochloride) is clinical pharmacology brompheniramine maleate is a histamine antagonist, specifically an h 1 -receptor-blocking agent belonging to the alkylamine class of antihistamines.
 Approved for nasal congestion due to the common cold, hay fever, other upper respiratory allergies temporarily relieves these symptoms due to hay fever (allergic rhinitis) runny nose itchy and 2 more indications.
 First approved in 1984.

-DIMETANE-DX is an oral syrup combination containing brompheniramine maleate (H1-receptor antagonist), dextromethorphan hydrobromide (antitussive), and pseudoephedrine hydrochloride (decongestant).
-It treats nasal congestion, cough, and allergy symptoms associated with the common cold, hay fever, and upper respiratory allergies by blocking histamine receptors, suppressing cough reflex, and causing vasoconstriction of nasal blood vessels.
+DIMETANE-DX is a triple-combination oral syrup containing brompheniramine maleate (H1-receptor antagonist), dextromethorphan hydrobromide (antitussive), and pseudoephedrine hydrochloride (nasal decongestant).
+It treats nasal congestion, cough, and allergic symptoms associated with the common cold, hay fever, and upper respiratory allergies.
+The combination works through antihistamine, cough-suppression, and sympathomimetic mechanisms to address multiple cold and allergy symptoms simultaneously.

 CLINICAL PHARMACOLOGY Brompheniramine maleate is a histamine antagonist, specifically an H 1 -receptor-blocking agent belonging to the alkylamine class of antihistamines.
 Antihistamines appear to compete with histamine for receptor sites on effector cells.
 Brompheniramine also has anticholinergic…